Exercising During Pregnancy

 Most doctors recommend that pregnant women avoid exercises after the first trimester that require them to lie flat on their backs.

-Unless your doctor tells you otherwise, it's also wise to avoid any activities that include:
+Unless your doctor tells you otherwise, it's also best to avoid any activities that include:

 - a sudden change of direction

-Typical limitations include contact sports, downhill skiing, scuba diving, and horseback riding because of the risk of injury they pose.
+These include contact sports, downhill skiing, skating, gymnastics, and horseback riding because of the risk of injury they pose.

-Although some doctors say step aerobics workouts are acceptable if you can lower the height of your step as your pregnancy progresses, others caution that a changing center of gravity makes falls much more likely.
-If you do choose to do aerobics, just make sure to avoid becoming extremely winded or exercising to the point of exhaustion.
+Some doctors say step aerobics workouts are OK if you can lower the height of your step as your pregnancy progresses, but others caution that a changing center of gravity makes falls much more likely.
+If you do choose to do aerobics, be sure to avoid becoming extremely winded or exercising to the point of exhaustion.

-And check with your doctor if you experience any of these warning signs during any type of exercise:
+Check with your doctor if you have any of these warning signs during any type of exercise: